Jim Desmond: Elections

-He ran for re-election in 2022, and was challenged by Democratic neuroscientist Tiffany Boyd-Hodgson.
+He ran for re-election in 2022 facing a Democratic challenger, neuroscientist Tiffany Boyd-Hodgson.
 Since no other candidates qualified to run, both candidates automatically advanced from the June primary.
-Desmond defeated Boyd-Hodgson 60.1% to 39.9% in the November general election.
+Desmond went on to defeat Boyd-Hodgson 60.1% to 39.9% in the November general election.

-Board of Supervisors tenure
+Tenure

-Desmond was a critic of the government response to COVID-19, arguing that schools and the economy should be reopened safely and that the dangers of the disease, particularly in schools, were exaggerated.
+Desmond was critical of the government response to COVID-19, arguing that schools and the economy should be reopened safely and that the dangers of the disease, particularly in schools, were exaggerated.

-Desmond criticized the immigration policy of the Joe Biden administration, saying that it made the United States "more unsafe."
+Desmond criticized the immigration policy of the Biden administration, saying that it made the United States "more unsafe."
 In 2024, he testified before the Republican-led House Committee on Homeland Security, saying that an influx of migrants have placed a strain on San Diego County's resources.

 In December 2024, he voted against a resolution restricting law enforcement in San Diego County from using county resources to cooperate with federal authorities, including ICE.

 In February 2025, Desmond attended a press conference with other Republicans from Southern California to promote a state senate bill that would weaken California's sanctuary law, SB54, that limits law enforcement's ability to cooperate with ICE.

-In April 2025, Desmond sent letters to U.S. Secretary of Defense Pete Hegseth and U.S. Secretary of State Marco Rubio demanding intervention in the Tijuana River Valley sewage crisis.
-Untreated wastewater from Mexico crosses the border and washes out to sea, which has led to a three year closure of beaches as well as serious health issues.
+In April 2025, Desmond sent letters to U.S. Secretary of Defense Pete Hegseth and U.S. Secretary of State Marco Rubio demanding intervention in the Tijuana River Valley sewage crisis, citing concerns about public health issues and beach closures related to the crisis.

+U.S. House of Representatives

+Elections

+In 2025, Desmond announced his candidacy for California's 49th congressional district in the 2026 election, challenging incumbent Democratic Congressman Mike Levin.

+In 2026, Desmond announced that he would instead run for California's 48th congressional district after redistricting due to Proposition 50.
+Incumbent Darrell Issa announced that he would not seek re-election and endorsed Desmond.